syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-Binds the name of the priority field in the dataSource.
-It indicates the priority (high, low, medium and none) of the appointments.
+Binds the name of the priority field in dataSource.
+It indicates the priority, high, low, medium and none of the appointments.

 #### Example